 What happens after I apply?

 Once your application has been submitted our admissions team will complete some data checks

-What Happens at my interview?
+What happens at my telephone interview?

 How will I know if have been offered a place?